Brain cancer misdiagnosis claims

 Get Expert Legal Advice Today Our experienced team offers clear, practical advice tailored to your needs Get Expert Guidance

-If that is your story, or your family’s story, our medical negligence team can tell you whether the delay amounts to a claim.
+When the MRI eventually happened, the scan showed a mass that had been growing for months.
+If that reflects your experience or that of a family member, our medical negligence team can tell you whether the delay amounts to a claim.
 We will review your records without obligation and act on a no win no fee basis.
 Our delayed cancer diagnosis work is recognised by Legal 500 2026 and Chambers UK 2026.

 NICE guideline NG12 sets out the suspected cancer pathways your GP is measured against, including the two-week-wait referral for suspected brain or central nervous system cancer.
 Several presentations are meant to trigger urgent imaging, usually an MRI, and an urgent referral to neurology or neuro-oncology.